+Companies that want to succeed in today’s economy must define their goals in a clear, measurable and achievable way.
+Therefore, they need to create a useful and effective set of key performance indicators (KPIs).
 Many companies struggle with setting up the right goals or they blindly adopt branch-specific KPIs.
-We’ll show you both what problems can result from the use of inappropriate KPIs and give you some tips to guide your own KPI development.
+We’ll show you both what problems can result from the use of inappropriate KPIs, and give you some tips to guide your own KPI development.

 Challenge 2: Lack of Communication

 Another problem is that KPIs aren’t used or are completely ignored by employees.
-The reason for this is a lack of communication.
-Management needs to communicate clearly the benefits and the values of the KPIs as they relate to the business.
+The reason for this is the lack of communication.
+Management needs to clearly communicate the benefits and the value of the KPIs as they relate to the business.
 In doing so, it is important that the employees understand that KPIs are not a ball and chain—they represent the aspirations of the team, like winning a championship or qualifying for a national conference.

 You can only improve what you are measuring.
-If you have no standardized way of measuring your KPIs, this is the point you’ll need to focus on.
+But if you have no standardized way of measuring your KPIs, this is the point you’ll need to focus on.
 It’s key that you measure your KPIs on a regular basis in a way that doesn’t cost too much effort.

 To get the right KPIs, you need to break down the following business areas into subsections:

 For these subsections, you should define how to measure and achieve the KPIs.
 Within these subsections, set up action plans with steps that will be key in ensuring the KPIs are achieved.
 Unfortunately, there is no generic KPI process that can be applied to every industry and business.
 Therefore, developing and achieving a KPI is an activity that always requires a degree of customization depending on the strategic business goals of the organization.
 Contact Sara Lunardelli to find out how PDAgroup can help you define and achieve your KPI goals, or discover how account prioritization can help you track your performance.